Through Your Eyes

 "Through Your Eyes" is the lead single, released on July 29, 2016, from Britt Nicole's eponymous fifth album.
 It appears on WOW Hits 2018.

 Background

 The song was conceived by Nicole after wanting to constantly better herself.
 She explained: "The song is about seeing ourselves through the eyes of God and finally finding life and purpose."

 Composition

 "Through Your Eyes" is originally in the key of B Major, with a tempo of 96 beats per minute.
 Written in common time, Nicole's vocal range spans from F#_{3} to D#_{5} during the song.

+Critical reception

+"Through Your Eyes" received positive response from critics.
+365 Days of Inspiring Media's Jonathan Andre remarked, "Dare I say that this song has shot up to become one of my top 10 favorite songs of 2016 thus far?
+Because it has.
+A more-than-likely shoe-in on WOW Hits 2017" New Release Today praised the song’s production noting, "Through Your Eyes, follows the trend of tropical house/pop music that has been on the rise lately, giving it a new Christian twist with lyrics that thank God for not looking at us as we do but instead allowing us to see us in the way only He does.
+A true gem and possibly her best work to date."